Applesauce BBQ Chicken

 Cook Time 15 minutes

 This ultra-easy recipe will quickly become a family favorite.
 The basic dish is prepared with the easiest cooking directions by just searing the chicken thighs on the stovetop.
-We’ve also included the slow cooker meal version later in this post.
+I’ve also included the slow cooker meal version down below.
 Then, the recipe gets the most amazing flavors from the unexpected and delicious apple-spiced barbecue sauce.

 Yield 6 Servings